<- Madeen Blog

 The catalog data is useful because it shows how rare explicit utility rewards are compared with strong base rewards.
 Madeen can point out a clear utility-category winner when your wallet has one and a flat-rate fallback when it does not.

 For privacy details, read the Madeen Privacy Policy or the product note on why Madeen does not ask for your bank login.
+If you are adding a new card for utility autopay, review how credit utilization affects your credit score when large seasonal bills report.

 What should you do next?